 If your new to barbecue or just have a lack of time to do it the traditional method this is the type of smoker for you.
 The first brisket I cooked with this was the first brisket I ever cooked and it was tremendous.
-I don’t think that they can make a smoker easier to use and it seems to be very consistent which allows you to play with flavors instead of fighting with temperature control.
+I don’t think that they can make a smoker easier to use.
+It seems to be very consistent.
+This allows you to play with flavors instead of fighting with temperature control.
 If you already have a good remote thermometer you can save a few bucks and avoid the bluetooth option and get basically the same great results by ordering this one:

 Here is a video Masterbuilt Bluetooth smoker review (not by us) that we found on Youtube

 Masterbuilt also now offers an entire line of accessories for these smokers Including foil drip and water pan covers and a cover.
 They also have a bunch of recipes on their website.
 I just saved the box to use as my cover because my smoker lives in the garage.